|

 native type, however.

-- if an error occursdefineColumnType(int,int,int)
+java.sql.SQLException - if an error occursdefineColumnType(int,int,int),

 clearDefines

-in interface OracleStatement
+defineColumnType in interface OracleStatementjava.sql.SQLException

-in interface OracleStatement
+defineColumnType in interface OracleStatementjava.sql.SQLException

 void defineColumnType (int column_index,

-before executing a Query you may choose to inform
+int type) before executing a Query you may choose to inform

 JDBC of the type you will use for fetching data from columns and the